Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-middleware-and-services.md

 ## Service Architecture

-Report on the first project detailing technical choices and presenting results: [Lab Report: Volunteering Application][1]
+Report on the first project detailing technical choices and presenting results: [Lab Report: Volunteering Application][3]

-[1]:/download/devops-report.pdf
+[3]:/download/service-architecture-td-report.pdf

+Report on the second project detailing technical choices and presenting results: [Lab Report: Volunteering Application][2]

+[2]:/download/microservice-lab-report.pdf

 Prior to this course, I had no background in Service Architecture or understanding of what it means.
 The main concepts like services and microservices were relatively easy to grasp, but the most challenging part of this course was using the Java in the different practical lab we followed.